-With advancements in medical science, aging has gotten easier for us than it was for our grandparents.
+With advancements in medical science, ageing has gotten easier for us than it was for our grandparents.
 But, that being said, we’re still having to deal with a whole range of different health issues as we continue to age.
-Here are 8 conditions that you should be looking out for and how you may be able to prevent them.
+Here are 8 health issues that you should be looking out for and how you may be able to prevent them.

 Osteoporosis is one of the scariest conditions to affect people, especially women, of a certain age.
-It’s where your bones begin to weaken and thus much more likely to break.
+It’s where your bones begin to weaken and are thus much more likely to break.
+Osteoporosis can limit activities and may require you to take medication for the pain.
 Fortunately, it’s also one of the easier conditions to prevent through a healthy lifestyle.
 Make sure you stick to a nutritious diet with plenty of calcium and vitamin D, avoid smoking and heavy drinking, and take part in some kind of weight-bearing activity on a regular basis.

 Arthritis is not just one condition, but a whole range of different conditions affecting joints in different parts of the body.
 Osteoarthritis is the most common, occurring when the cartilage begins to wear away in the joints.
 Rheumatoid arthritis is another common type, an autoimmune disease leading to inflammation of the joints.
 This type of arthritis is often treated with steroids and other anti-inflammatory drugs.